-A favicon (short for "favorites icon") is an icon associated with a website or webpage intended to be used when you bookmark the web page.
+A favicon (short for "favorite icon") is an icon associated with a website or webpage intended to be used when you bookmark the web page.
 Web browsers use them in the URL bar, on tabs, and elsewhere to help identify a website visually.
 Also, it is used as application icon of mobile device.

 A favicon is typically a graphic 16 x 16 pixels square and is saved as favicon.ico in the root directory of your server.
-You can use a favicon with any WordPress blog on a web server that allows access to the root directories.
+You can use a favicon with any WordPress site on a web server that allows access to the root directories.

 A favicon can be created using any graphics/image editing software, such as GIMP, that allows the saving of .ico files.
 There are also online services that will allow you to create a favicon for free.

-The image should be clear and is usually designed to match your blog's image and/or content, a big task for something so small.
+The image should be clear and is usually designed to match your site's image and/or content, a big task for something so small.

 To prepare the image to be saved as favicon.ico:

-If you're using an online service to create your favicon, such as Faviconer.com (creates 24bit favicon.ico with a transparent background, favicon.co.uk or Dynamic Drive, follow the instructions provided by the site and then download the favicon.ico image to your computer.
+If you're using an online service to create your favicon, such as Faviconer.com (creates 24bit favicon.ico with a transparent background) or Dynamic Drive, follow the instructions provided by the site and then download the favicon.ico image to your computer.

 In order for your favicon to show up in some older browsers, you will need to edit your page header.
 Remember, the best way to edit your theme's files is via a Child Theme.
 For the purpose of the following instructions you will need to create a copy of your parent theme's header.php file in your child theme.